Ultimate Forza Horizon 5 Drift Tune Guide

 Aero

-As we have mentioned earlier in this article, Aero tuning doesn’t contribute a whole lot when it comes to drifting.
+As mentioned earlier in this article, Aero doesn’t contribute much to drifting.

-However, a slight front downforce tweak can definitely help make your drift car’s front end more responsive to steering input.
+However, if you want to, a slight front downforce tweak can help make your drift car’s front end (very slightly) better at initiating and transitioning.

 Damping